dsmsuite/dsmsuite.github.io/user_guide_java.md

 ## Purpose

 The Java analyzer is intended to analyse dependencies between Java types.
-It parses reads a Jdeps .dot file to determine dependencies between Java types.
+It use a JDeps output file as input.
 The element hierarchy is based on types and namespaces.

 ## Pre requisites
-* Java SDK 8 or higher which contains Jdeps must be installed .
+* Java SDK 8 or higher, which contains Jdeps must be installed .

 ## Performing analysis